Supreme Court leaves intact decision striking down Huntington Beach voter ID law

 Garcia v.
 ConMed Corporation (2012)

-California Court of Appeal affirms judgment in favor of medical device manufacturer in products liability action.
+California Court of Appeal affirms judgment on jury verdict in favor of medical device manufacturer in products liability action.

 Molina v.
 Shell Oil Co.
 (2010)

-California Court of Appeal affirms defense verdict in product defect action against chemical manufacturers, rejecting plaintiffs' attempt to use jury instructions developed for asbestos litigation.
+California Court of Appeal affirms judgment on defense verdict in product defect action against chemical manufacturers, rejecting plaintiffs' attempt to use jury instructions developed for asbestos litigation.

 Publications